 2. Tempelogue College Swimming Pool

-Situated in Templeville Road, Templeogue Village College Swimming Pool is open seven days a week.
-From Monday to Friday the pool opens at 7 am and closes at 10 pm, while during the weekends opening times change.
+Situated on Templeville Road, Templeogue Village College Swimming Pool is open seven days a week.
+From Monday to Friday the pool opens at 7 am and closes at 10 pm, while during the weekends, opening times change.
 Here you will be able to make use of the female-only lane or book aqua aerobics classes.

 3. Crumlin Swimming Pool

 Crumlin Swimming Pool is situated inside William Pearse Park at 80A Windmill Road.
-This structure doesn’t accept credit cards so make sure to bring cash with you (try to bring the right amount as they don’t accept large notes either).
-Make sure to book by phone before going to the site, otherwise, you may be refused entry.
+This structure doesn’t accept credit cards, so make sure to bring cash with you (try to bring the right amount as they don’t accept large notes either).

 4. Terenure College Swimming Pool